 - a) Review the performance of the Project in achieving the outputs as per the Project Document and the contributions to the UNDP Country program Document outcomes; - b) Evaluate the results achieved and the Impact made by the Project since inception in November 2015 to the project end period (21st February 2020). - c) Identify factors, which facilitated or hindered the achievement of results, both in terms of the external environment and those internal to UNDP and document lessons learned in the implementation stages.
-This should include but not be limited to assessing the strengths and weaknesses in project design, management, coordination, human resource, and financial resources among others; - Assess the appropriateness of the programme strategy including the programme institutional/management arrangements and the funding modality to reach the intended outputs and outcomes; - e) Establish the extent to which the approach and implementation of the Project contributes to sustainable development in Kenya, specifically within climate change area; - f) Determine the extent to which the project addresses crosscutting issues including gender and human rights; - g) Make clear and focused recommendations that may be required for enhancing effectiveness of the LECRD by UNDP and development partners, especially a clear sustainability and transition framework;
+This should include but not be limited to assessing the strengths and weaknesses in project design, management, coordination, human resource, and financial resources among others; - d) Assess the appropriateness of the programme strategy including the programme institutional/management arrangements and the funding modality to reach the intended outputs and outcomes; - e) Establish the extent to which the approach and implementation of the Project contributes to sustainable development in Kenya, specifically within climate change area; - f) Determine the extent to which the project addresses crosscutting issues including gender and human rights;

+2 For additional information on methods, see the Handbook on Planning, Monitoring and Evaluating for Development Results, Chapter 7, pg.
+163 g) Make clear and focused recommendations that may be required for enhancing effectiveness of the LECRD by UNDP and development partners, especially a clear sustainability and transition framework;